 Archive for the ‘Therapy’ Category

-Stephan Moll, MD writes… Today, June 23, 2017, the FDA approved a 5th new oral anticoagulant for clinical use, Bevyxxa® (= Betrixaban).
-It is FDA approved to prevent DVT and PE in patients who are significantly immobile during and after hospitalization for an acute medical illness.
+Stephan Moll, MD writes… On June 23, 2017, the FDA approved a 5th new oral anticoagulant for clinical use, Bevyxxa® (= Betrixaban).
+It is approved to prevent DVT and PE in patients who are significantly immobile during and after hospitalization for an acute medical illness.
 Full prescribing information: here.
 FDA details: here.

 In the APEX study that led to FDA approval (reference 1), Bevyxxa® was given for 5-6 weeks during and after hospitalization to patients with acute medical illnesses (heart failure, respiratory failure, infectious disease, rheumatic disease, or stroke) who had reduced mobility and were at high risk for VTE.
 It was compared to 10 +/- 4 days of Enoxaparin at prophylactic dose.
 Fewer VTE (composite of asymptomatic proximal DVT and symptomatic VTE) occurred in the patients treated with Bevyxxa®, without a higher rate of major bleeding.